lifaon74/rx-js-light/src/types/emit-pipe-function/emit-pipe-function.md

 }
 ```

-An *EmitPipeFunction* receives a value, performs some operation on it, and may emit something.
+An *EmitPipeFunction* receives a value, performs some operation on it, and may emit something else.

 Somehow, this is both a *push destination* (returned EmitFunction), and a *push source* (received EmitFunction)